lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/warm_archive.md

 The hardware consists of 20 storage nodes with a net capacity of 10 PB on spinning disks.
 We have seen an total data rate of 50 GB/s under benchmark conditions.

-An HPC-DA project can apply for storage space in the warm archive.
+A project can apply for storage space in the warm archive.
 This is limited in capacity and duration.